ChristofSeiler/CovRegFC/README.md

 ## R Package for Bayesian Analysis of Functional Connectivity

 This packge uses the [covariance regression model](https://arxiv.org/abs/1102.5721) introduced by Hoff and Niu to jointly predict univariate channel brain activity and functional connectivity from experimental conditions.
-It uses a linear model akin to standard univariate linear models.
+It uses a linear model akin to standard univariate linear models and extends it to model the functional connectivity matrix.

 ## Installation